HelloBush/HelloBush/README.md

 > 🎓 An Undergraduate at a regular university.

-> 💻 A newcomer and enthusiast in the computer field.
+> 💻 A newcomer&&enthusiast in the computer field.

 > 👔 A mild obsessive-compulsive disorder.

 > 🐼 A man who wants to go to Pandaria.

 ```mermaid
 graph LR